formkit/docs-content/api-reference/formkit-i18n.md

 ### FormKitLocaleRegistry

-The locale registry is just a key-value pair of locales to their respective registries.
+The locale registry is just a key-value pair of locale indexes ('ar', 'en', 'it', etc.) to their respective locales.

 ```typescript
 interface FormKitLocaleRegistry {